CouncilofLorien/counciloflorien.github.io/docs/original/rulebooks/the-wizards-unlimited.md

 - The current (i.e., site of origin) site is located in the first region, **and**
 - That region card is adjacent to the next region card played, **and**
 - That region card is adjacent to the next region card played, … , **and**
-- Finally, the last region card played is the region that the new site card is located in.
+- Finally, the last region card played is the region that the new site card is located in.<span id="page54" class="page-number54"></span>

+---

 A region is adjacent to another region if and only if each region lists the other region on its card.